josecarneiro/ironhack-technical-interview/README.md

 This abstraction can be taken all the way down to nuts and bolts for a car, or as broad as simply a car type with a year, make, and model.

+#### Q: What is functional programming?

+Functional Programming is a form of programming in which you can pass functions as parameters to other functions and also return them as values.
+In functional programming, we think and code in terms of functions.

+JavaScript, Haskell, Clojure, Scala, and Erlang are some of the languages that implement functional programming.

 #### Q: What are some advantages of functional programming?

 FP is based around the concept of *pure functions*, which avoid shared state, mutable data and side-effects.